Last updated: June 7, 2026

 How data leaves the device

-Every day at 8 PM (or whatever time you set), the App packages the day's screen-time summary plus (optionally) the location summary into one email and sends it via EmailJS (an email-relay service) to the recipient inboxes you've configured.
+Every day at 8 PM (your device's local time), the App packages the day's screen-time summary into one email and sends it via EmailJS (an email-relay service) to the recipient inboxes you've configured.
+The sender address is noreply@getdailybridge.app — add it to your safe-sender list to avoid spam filtering.

 - EmailJS is a delivery channel, not a data store.
 After delivery, EmailJS keeps send logs per its own platform policy.

-- Email content is sent only to the recipients you list in the App — never to the developer, never to any third party.
+- Email content is sent only to the recipients you list in the App — never to the developer, never to anyone else.

 - If you don't configure any recipients, no email is sent.